 The J. Craig Smith Business Ethics Lecture

 The J. Craig Smith Business Ethics Lecture Series brings in select accomplished speakers with unique, personal perspectives on the ethical challenges inherent in business.
-Previous speakers include Alton Sizemore, Bill Battle, Cynthia Cooper, Walt Pavlo, Alice Martin, John Allison, Drayton Nabers, and Jay Grinney.
+Previous speakers include Tony Menendez, Kay Palan, Alton Sizemore, Bill Battle, Cynthia Cooper, Walt Pavlo, Alice Martin, John Allison, Drayton Nabers, and Jay Grinney.
 On April 19, 2023, the Culverhouse College of Business welcomed Samuel Moses as the 2023 J. Craig Smith Business Ethics Lecturer.